AleSua93/ToneGenerator/README.md

 approximately) and human hearing usually rolls off at around 18kHz, so if you're not hearing anything it might be because of one of those reasons.

-As of now, the only available waveform is sinusoidal.
+As of now, the only available waveform is a sine wave.

 ### Prerequisites